Southwest Area Conceptual Plan

 The consultants worked with the Town to identify future land uses, pedestrian/bicycle/vehicular connections, transit routes and opportunities, and street and sidewalks improvements.
 This Southwest Area Conceptual Plan is the first step before more detailed planning and engineering work begins in the future.

 The planning area includes the publicly-owned properties that are surrounded by private developments, the Telluride Ski area (Lift 7), and unincorporated county land.
-Currently, uses within the Town-owned parcels include open space, surface parking, deed restricted affordable and employee housing, river park, and road rights of way.
+Currently, uses within the Town-owned parcels include open space, surface parking, deed-restricted affordable and employee housing, river park, and road rights of way.
 The public roads include Black Bear Road, Coonskin Court, Mahoney Drive, West Pacific Avenue, South Tomboy Drive, and South Davis Drive.

 The conceptual plan has been developed collaboratively by the DHM Design Team, Town staff, and the public, under the Town Council’s direction.
+The process and workshop presentations, photos, and notes can be found in the Town's Public Records Portal under Southwest Area Master Plan Subcommittee.